-Planned pregnancy and TTP category by occupational group
+Table 2 shows the planned pregnancy rate and TTP by occupational group.

 This is the first study to investigate the effect of any occupation on TTP in Africa and the first to do so for domestic workers in any setting.
 The results showed that domestic workers took significantly longer time to fall pregnant when compared to administrative workers, suggesting that domestic work may have negative effect on fecundity.

 The finding is supported by a previous TTP study in the same population, which suggested that that fecundity may be significantly reduced for domestic workers.
 The study found increased TTP for employed women when compared to unemployed women .
 Although the sample size for that study was too small to allow for occupation-specific analysis, a description of the occupation of the employed women showed that majority (40 %) were domestic workers.